• Skip to main content

 • Baking Tray: Needed to bake the Jamaican patties in the oven.

-• Mixing Bowls: To make the Jamaican patty dough and mix beef mince with seasonings.
+• Mixing Bowls: To make the Jamaican patty dough and to mix the beef mince with seasonings.

 • Basting Brush: To seal the patties with an egg wash before crimping it with a fork and to do the egg wash.